-BrightPay Connect allows password protected mobile and online access to your payroll data anytime and anywhere.
-This fulfils the recommendation to provide remote access to a secure system where your employees would have direct access to their personal data.
+BrightPay Connect allows password protected mobile and online access to clients payroll data anytime and anywhere.
+This fulfils the recommendation to provide remote access to a secure system where clients and their employees would have direct access to their personal data.